davedoesdemos/BlobArchiveFunction/LogicApp.md

 ## Introduction

 This demo shows how to programmatically move data immediately to archive tier when it's ingested into a storage account.
-The video is [Not Yet Available](https://youtu.be/H_IaqNDJ11c)
+The video is [here](https://youtu.be/uku7HN4zaDc)

 ## Storage Account